 |Title:||Esophageal Adenocarcinoma Stage IA|

 Stage IA adenocarcinoma of the esophagus.
-Cancer has formed in the mucosa or submucosa layer of the esophagus wall.
-The cancer cells are grade 1 or 2.
-Grade 1 and 2 cancer cells look more like normal cells under a microscope and grow and spread more slowly than grade 3 cancer cells.
+Cancer has spread into the mucosa layer or thin muscle layer of the esophagus wall.
+The cancer cells are grade 1 or the grade is not known.
+Grade 1 cancer cells look more like normal cells under a microscope and grow and spread more slowly than grade 2 and 3 cancer cells.

 Anatomy -- Digestive/Gastrointestinal System